 I know the array of useless feminine washes and wipes at the drugstore and the drivel spouted by Gwyneth Paltrow via Goop imply otherwise, but I’m the actual expert.”

-“By damaging lactobacilli and the mucosa, attempts at vaginal cleaning increase a woman’s risk of contracting gonorrhea or HIV if she is exposed,” she said.
-Adding, “paradoxically, it will also cause odor.”
+“By damaging lactobacilli and the mucosa, attempts at vaginal cleaning increase a woman’s risk of contracting gonorrhoea or HIV if she is exposed,” she said.
+Adding, “paradoxically, it will also cause odour.”

-However, it states that a strong vaginal odor or “fishy” smell might be abnormal and could indicate a problem.
+However, it states that a strong vaginal odour or “fishy” smell might be abnormal and could indicate a problem.

-It is completely normal for your vagina to have a slight odor.
-An abnormal vaginal odor that happens because of infection or another problem is usually associated with other vaginal signs and symptoms such as itching, burning, irritation or discharge.
+It is completely normal for your vagina to have a slight odour.
+An abnormal vaginal odour that happens because of infection or another problem is usually associated with other vaginal signs and symptoms such as itching, burning, irritation or discharge.